sudar/arduino-extra-cores/README.md

 Installation
 -------------

+**Note**: _Right now this core works only with Arduino 1.0.x and support for Arduino 1.5.x is in the works_

 To install these additional cores, download or checkout the project from github and then copy the `arduino-extra-core` directory to the `/hardware` folder of your sketchbook folder and then restart the Arduino IDE.
 You can name the subdirectory in /hardware anything you like.
 If the directory hardware does not exists, you can create it first.